TLC Homestay Accommodation Policy

 - Under circumstances where the center Director recommends a homestay fee refund, the refund will be made to the source of the fees.
 If your homestay fees are paid through a TLC representative in your country, the refunds will be processed through, and paid to, your representative.

-- You are solely responsible for any and all damages you may cause to the property and premise of the homestay family.
+- You are solely responsible for any and all damages to the property and premises of the homestay family caused by your illegal activity or negligence.
+Damages as a result of normal wear and tear in a home is the responisbility of the homestay.
 You are also responsible for making all personal international telephone calls using your personal cell phone or international phone card.